Current Research Problems

 0, 1, 12, 2, 23, 3, 34, 4, 24, 124, 14, 134, 13, 123, 1234, 234

 In 1973, I conjectured that every finite partially ordered set with three or more points contains a pair whose removal decreases the dimension by at most one.
 Papers by Hiraguchi, Bogart, Reuter and me contain many examples of sufficient conditions which guarantee the existence of such a pair.
 In making the original conjecture, I made the stronger assertion that the removal of any critical pair decreased the dimension by at most 1.
 But Reuter constructed a 4-dimensional counterexample to this stronger conjecture on 10 points.
-Ironically, an incorrect diagram for Reuter's example appears in (at least) two different papers, and Reuter himself didn't provide a diagram, as he was motivated by the concept of what is called Ferrer's dimension.
-In any case, Reuter's counterexample is correct.
 Subsequently, Kierstead and I generalized his counterexample and constructed an infinite sequence of counterexamples for this stronger assertion for all dimensions starting with 4.
 Still it is reasonable to believe that (1) there is some critical pair whose removal decreases the dimension by at most 1; and (2) for every x, there is some other point y so that the removal of x and y decreases the dimension by at most 1.

 This conjecture asserts that every finite partially ordered set that is not a chain contains an incomparable pair (x,y) so that